 Your first visit to the ruins must be a guided tour.
 People wishing to enter Machu Picchu a second time may do so without a guide in the afternoon or the following morning, as long as they show their first entry ticket at the entry gate.
 To re-enter Machu Picchu without a guide, you must keep the stamped ticket from your first entry.
 If you do not have the ticket, you will be required to find a guide and hire their services before entering.

 - Bags carried in the ruins of Machu Picchu CAN NOT exceed 40 × 35 × 20 centimetres – 15 x 13 x 8 inches - in size.
 Bags larger than this can be stored in lockers (for a fee) near the entrance.

 - No food of any type

 - No umbrellas (hats and raincoats are permitted)

-- No tripods, supports or extensions for cameras, this also applies to selfie sticks other equipment to film and or take photos, unless authorized by the Cusco Culture Department
+- No tripod supports or extensions for cameras, this also applies to selfie sticks or other equipment to film and or take photos, unless authorized by the Cusco Culture Department

 - No musical instruments, megaphones or speakers

 - No strollers/prams or baby carriages.
 Only baby backpacks that do not have metal frames are permitted